-If you find yourself with some extra money – let’s say you got a big tax refund, or received a nice inheritance – then you’ll need to decide what to do with it.
+If you find yourself with some extra money, then you’ll need to decide what to do with it.
 If you have a mortgage worth hundreds of thousands of dollars, it may be tempting to put your windfall toward making extra payments, so you can eliminate interest-earning debt.
-On the other hand, it may be wise to invest it; any financial advisor will tell you that investing is arguably the best way to build wealth over the long term.
-If you’re faced with this decision, we’ll walk you through making the best decision for your money.
+On the other hand, it may be wise to invest it, which is one of the best ways to build wealth over the long term.
+Like any financial decision, this is a very personal process, though the insights of a professional financial advisor could prove to be valuable.

 3 Things to Do Before Paying Down Your Mortgage or Investing

 There are arguments for both paying down your mortgage and investing more.
 Before you do either, though, there are a few other moves you should make first.

 1. Pay Down High-Interest Debt

 For most people, high interest debt means credit card debt.
 Other revolving lines of credit may also have high interest rates.
 If you have any short-term loans, such as payday loans, pay down those balances as soon as possible.

 The interest rate on these debts makes the math simple.
 You will almost certainly save more in the long run by paying these high-interest debts before making extra payments on a mortgage.
 Consider that the average interest rate on a mortgage is about 5%.
 The average return from the stock market is about 7%.
 Meanwhile, the average interest rate for a credit card is between 15% and 20%.
 Because your credit card interest will increase much faster than either your mortgage interest or your stock market gains, your money will go farthest if you take care of that first.

 If you have a lot of credit card debt to pay off, consider a balance transfer card (especially if you have interest on multiple cards).
 Balance transfer cards often come with an introductory period of 0% interest.
 That effectively puts a temporary pause on the growth of your credit-card debt.